 The USA is organized into four parts.
 Knowing this structure helps you understand where specific rules come from.

-Section 101 is the single most important provision in the USA.
+The USA's antifraud provision is the single most important rule in the Act.
 It makes it unlawful for any person, in connection with the offer, sale, or purchase of any security, directly or indirectly, to:

 - Employ any device, scheme, or artifice to defraud